theSafdarAwan/find-extender.nvim/README.md

 - highlight the matches, like [leap.nvim](https://github.com/ggandor/leap.nvim) for movments.
 - movements: this plugins supports two type of movments
-  - leap: this movement is inspired from [leap.nvim](https://github.com/ggandor/leap.nvim), this movement lets you move to the match by picking virtual text asymbol ssigned to it.
+  - leap: this movement is inspired from [leap.nvim](https://github.com/ggandor/leap.nvim), this movement lets you move to the match by picking virtual text symbol assigned to it.
   - lh: this movement will allow you to move in the matches using `h` and `l` keys.

 ## 🚀 Usage